 Q: Who will be answering my questions?

-A: Your call will be answered by a member of our staff or a volunteer.
-You will be asked questions to help us determine which of our staff can best assist you.
-Your call will then be directed to either a Registered Nurse or a healthcare advocate.
+A: Your call will be answered by a member of our staff or a trained volunteer.
+You will be asked questions to help us determine which person of our team can best assist you.
+Your call may then be directed to either a Registered Nurse or another advocate.
 If your questions require further expertise, you will be assisted as appropriate.

 Q: How can you assist with pain and symptom management?

 A: We will review current regimens and assess their effectiveness.
 If changes are required, we can make suggestions that you can bring to your medical team.
-We can also make many non-medicinal intervention recommendations to address the issues surrounding pain and end-of-life.
+We can also make many non-medicinal intervention recommendations to address the issues surrounding chronic pain or pain at the end of life.